Agiboo/drupal-cucumber/README.md

 ## Prerequisites

 You must have Ruby and Rubygems installed.
-Use "RVM":http://beginrescueend.com/rvm/install to install it.
-You'll need FireFox and also the following gems:
+Use [RVM](http://beginrescueend.com/rvm/install "Ruby Version Manager") to install it.
+You'll need
+FireFox and also the following gems:

 * selenium-webdriver